published on 28th of February 2020

 How are the answers used?

 The applications will be processed with great care, respect and confidentiality.
-By participating in the application process you will agree to having your answers to be used anonymously for artistic / scientific purposes.
+By participating in the application process you will agree and give permission to having your answers to be filed in an archieve and to be used anonymously for artistic / scientific purposes.

 Will the employees be interacting with each other?